mkim0029/WEAVE_Pristine/data/README.md

 How files are produced
 ---------------------
 Run the preprocessing conversion script (see `preprocessing/spectrum_grid_reader.py`) to read raw spectra, validate/clean them, interpolate onto a common wavelength grid, and write the consolidated HDF5 file.
-For long runs the script supports checkpointing so it can resume if interrupted.
+For smaller jobs or quick experiments use `preprocessing/preprocess.py` which loads an HDF5 file, optionally adds noise, normalizes spectra (e.g. via `legendre_polyfit_huber`) and writes a `processed_spectra.h5` file with keys like `flux_normalized`.

 Quick check
 -----------